 “Prosecutors want to keep Hernandez’s conviction intact”

-Professor David Siegel in an article discussing prosecutors’ attempts to preserve the Aaron Hernandez murder conviction in the face of Massachusetts’ abatement ab initio doctrine
+Professor David Siegel was featured in an article discussing prosecutors’ attempts to preserve the Aaron Hernandez murder conviction in the face of Massachusetts’ abatement ab initio doctrine.

 “Trump Says Immigration Order to Be ‘Tailored’ to Court Ruling”

-Professor Dina Haynes in a piece discussing an anticipated executive order revising the Trump administration’s travel ban affecting citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen
+Professor Dina Haynes weighs in on an anticipated executive order revising the Trump administration’s travel ban affecting citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.